dialpad/dialtone/apps/dialtone-documentation/docs/components/hovercard.md

 ---
 title: Hovercard
-description: The Hovercard component provides a popover-like experience for displaying additional information.
+description: A Hovercard toggles a content overlay when its anchor element is hovered for a minimum amount of time.
 status: ready
 thumb: true
 image: assets/images/components/hovercard.png